MaliniAgrawal/aws-cli-generator-mcp/README.md

  🛠️ AWS CLI Generator MCP – Phase 1 (Local)

-This project is a Modular Command Parser (MCP) server that converts natural language (NLP) into AWS CLI commands, designed for cloud support engineers, developers, and DevOps practitioners.
+This project is a Model Context Protocol (MCP) server that converts natural language (NLP) into AWS CLI commands, designed for cloud support engineers, developers, and DevOps practitioners.
 Phase 1 is focused on local development:

  ✅ Modular parsers for S3, EC2, IAM, DynamoDB, API Gateway